 On January 6, 2009, Mike Johanns was sworn in as U.S. Senator for Nebraska.
-He won the support of an overwhelming majority of Nebraskans by demonstrating principled leadership throughout 25 years of public service.
+He won the support of an overwhelming majority of Nebraskans by demonstrating principled leadership throughout more than 30 years of public service.

 Senator Johanns serves on four committees: Agriculture, Nutrition, and Forestry; Appropriations; Banking, Housing, and Urban Affairs; and Veterans Affairs.

 Johanns has established himself as a legislative leader on issues that are not only important to Nebraska but also the nation.
 He has introduced and championed common-sense legislation dealing with issues ranging from agriculture to veterans to small businesses.

 After hearing from businesses in Nebraska about a provision in President Obama’s health law that would have created a paperwork nightmare for job creators, Johanns began an effort that gained bipartisan momentum and the 1099 reporting mandate was repealed.
 On agriculture, he is leading the fight against harmful government regulations and continuing his work on a long-term, reform-minded farm bill that focuses on risk management tools.
 One of the first pieces of legislation to be signed into law for 2013 was the National Defense Authorization Act, which contained Johanns’ legislation to help returning veterans find civilian employment and supplied funding to continue work on the new command facility for the Strategic Command (STRATCOM) at Offutt Air Force Base.